Pithers/CSCI-Classes/CSCI211/README.md

-# CSCI211-Brandon-Smith
+# CSCI211
-This is a private repo for CSCI211 created for Brandon Smith
+Programming and Algorithims 2 Class